Charles Gorman (speed skater): Career

 In 1924, Gorman won his first Canadian outdoor championship and his first North American outdoor title.
 He fared less well at the 1924 Winter Olympics, finishing seventh in the 500 metres event and eleventh in the 1500 metres competition.
 He also participated in the 5000 metres event but did not finish.
 Gorman's approach to the sport proved to be more suited to the more combative North American system, where skaters all raced against each other at once, than to the European style used at the Olympics, where skaters raced in pairs against a clock.

 Gorman returned to previous form in 1926, winning both the Canadian outdoor and the North American indoor titles, and beating Olympic champion Clas Thunberg of Finland to claim the 1926 ISUA World Outdoor Speed Skating Championship.
 In 1927, Gorman claimed the mid-Atlantic, U.S. national outdoor, Canadian indoor championships, as well as both the international outdoor and indoor championships.
 Moreover, he retained his world title, and broke the world record for the 1/6 mile event.

 In the 1928 Winter Olympics, Gorman again finished seventh in the 500 metres event and twelfth in the 1500 metres competition.
 Gorman refused to compete in the 5000 metres competition, when officials ruled that there had been no interference when a competitor fell in Gorman's path during the 500 metres event.

 Legacy

 Gorman held seven world records when he retired in 1928.
 After a lengthy illness, he died in 1940.
 At his funeral, thousands lined the streets in Gorman's hometown of Saint John to pay their respects to the New Brunswick's first Winter Olympian.
 He was inducted into Canada's Sports Hall of Fame in 1955, and was inducted into the New Brunswick Sports Hall of Fame in 1970.

-In Saint John, an arena and a street are named after Gorman, and there is a monument to him in King's Square park.
+In Saint John, an arena and a street are named after Gorman, and there is a monument to him in King's Square park created by sculptor Claude Roussel.
 Fundraising efforts were undertaken in 2010 to erect a new memorial headstone at Gorman's grave in Old Cedar Hill Cemetery.